MetOffice/lfric_core/documentation/source/user_guide/testing/index.rst

 faults to a small piece of code but it can't tell you how these units interact with each other.

-The coursest grained end is "system testing" where the complete executable is tested.
+The coarsest grained end is "system testing" where the complete executable is tested.
 This is the ultimate test of interaction between units but is poor at isolating a problem.